TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 _Do:_ Favor deamonsets[^ami_bad_daemonset_good], having [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) as needed, to run those processes.
 Remember the flywheel effect: We already have means to easily put workloads in clusters, and all the observability in place to monitor the components.
 Also, Renovate will help us to keep the components updated.

-The gist of the above is that we need to avoid ending up what we did a decade ago (managing a fleet of VMs), _plus_ managing a lot of Kubernetes moving parts.
+The take-away of the above is that we need to avoid ending up what we did a decade ago (managing a fleet of VMs), _plus_ managing a lot of Kubernetes moving parts.
 We need to leverage Kubernetes to make the VM managing part much easier, or disappear entirely.
 That will leave room to focus on the platform and developer experience.

 ## Conclusion (aka TL;DR)